prasadnagarale123/new2/README.md

 # p1ituuo
-hi this is prasad nagarale
+hi this is prasad nagarale from amrut software.